ymmah/node/src/Batcher/README.md

 The entry point for the module.

 #### `FileCollection.ts`
-Provides the necessary DB collection functions to store and manipulate file hashes.
+A facade that provides simplified functions to store and manipulate file hashes in the database.

 #### `Router.ts`
 Handles the communication between the different modules.